It has been called one of Hollywood's

 Behind his nice smile, George was a man with a lot of pressure on him.

-It's easy to find a conspiracy.
 There is a great cast of suspects.

 Lenore had slept with gangsters.
 She told me, "I loved Frank Costello."